 |29,097 points x 1.5 cent point value = $436.46 (when redeemed for travel through Ultimate Rewards)|

-Since the Chase Freedom Unlimited doesn’t have an annual fee, it is a no brainer to add to your Ultimate Rewards collection.
+Since the Chase Freedom Unlimited has no annual fee, it is a no-brainer to add to your Chase Ultimate Rewards collection.

 Cardholders seeking simplicity

-The Chase Freedom Unlimited card is also a great option for users who want a simple, flat cash back earning card.
-For those who don’t want to focus on weighing spending to a particular bonus category – or even enrolling in rotating options each quarter – it is a top-tier flat-rate card, thanks to a generous introductory offer and flexible redemption options.
+The Chase Freedom Unlimited card can also be a great starter credit card for users who want a simple cash back card for regular purchases.
+For those who don’t want to focus on weighing spending to a particular bonus category – or even enrolling in rotating categories each quarter – it is a top-tier flat-rate card thanks to a generous introductory offer and flexible redemption options.

 Rewards card jugglers

 Even if you don’t have another Chase Ultimate rewards card, the Chase Freedom Unlimited makes a great addition to the wallet of any rewards card juggler.
-With a high flat cash back rate, you can pair the card with another rewards card that offers bonus categories where you do a lot of spending.
-This boosts your overall rewards rate.
+With a high flat rate of cash back, you can pair the card with another rewards credit card that offers bonus categories where you do a lot of spending; this boosts your overall rewards rate.

 For example, you could combine the Chase Freedom Unlimited with the Capital One® Savor® Cash Rewards Credit Card to earn a top-tier rate on dining and entertainment while still earning competitive rewards on everyday spending.

 Once again, this is a card pairing that could yield an exceptional amount of rewards within a year.
 Obviously, you would use each respective card in the bonus categories that yield the best results, then you would use the Chase Freedom Unlimited for all non-bonus spending so you would net a minimum of 1.5% cash back.

 Potential yearly rewards value: Chase Freedom Unlimited + Capital One Savor